pvnovarese/anchorectl-pipeline/README.md

-# Demo: Analyzes images with syft in a jenkins pipeline
+# Demo: Analyze images with syft in a jenkins pipeline

 This is a very rough demo of integrating Syft with Jenkins.
 If you don't know what Syft is, read up here: https://github.com/anchore/syft